MicrosoftLearning/AI-102-AIEngineer/Instructions/14-bot-composer.md

 This template will use the same variables as before for the weather condition but also adds a title to the card that will be displayed, along with an image for the weather condition.

+### Test the new user interface

-3. Restart the bot and test it in the Bot Framework Emulator.
+1. Restart the bot and test it in the Bot Framework Emulator.
 Wait for the greeting from the bot and after entering your name, enter "What is the weather like?".
-Then, when prompted, enter a valid U.S. zip code, such as 98004.
-The bot will contact the service and should respond with a card indicating the weather conditions.
-4. When you have finished testing, close the emulator and stop the bot.

-## If time permits: add Language Understanding support

-Your bot currently relies on detecting regular expressions that identify specific words like "weather".
-It could be improved by the ability to understand more complex natural language input.
-You can implement this by using a *Language Understanding* recognizer to determine intents from a Language Understanding model.

-The use of the Language Understanding recognizer requires a bit more work than the regular expression approach you have been using.
-You will need to have a Language Understanding service Azure resource with an authoring key, and you will need to provide some sample utterances to train a model to recognize the user's intent in the messages they submit.

-### Create a Language Understanding trigger

-1. In the navigation pane, select the **WeatherBot** dialog that contains **WelcomeUsers** and **WeatherRequested** (this is under the top-level bot node of the same name).
-2. In the properties pane for the selected **WeatherBot** workflow, in the **Language Understanding** section, change the **Recognizer type** to **Default recognizer**.
-3. In the navigation pane, select the **WeatherRequested** trigger, and note that the regular expression you specified previously has been replaced by **Trigger phrases**.
-4. In the **Trigger phrases** box, enter the following trigger phrases:

-    ```
-    - What's the weather like?
-    - Tell me the weather conditions.
-    - Give me a meteorological report.
-    ```

-    You may see a warning icon for your bot.
-By using the Language Understanding recognizer, you have added a dependency on a Language Understanding Azure resource.

-### Create a Language Understanding resource in Azure

-You require a Language Understanding authoring resource before you can train a model with your phrases.

-If you don't already have a Language Understanding authoring resource in your Azure subscription, follow these steps to create one:

-1. Open the Azure portal at [https://portal.azure.com](https://portal.azure.com?portal=true), and sign in using the Microsoft account associated with your Azure subscription.
-2. Select the **&#65291;Create a resource** button, search for *language understanding*, and create a **Language Understanding** resource with the following settings:
-    - **Create option**: Authoring
-    - **Subscription**: *Your Azure subscription*
-    - **Resource group**: *Choose or create a resource group (if you are using a restricted subscription, you may not have permission to create a new resource group - use the one provided)*
-    - **Name**: *Enter a unique name*
-    - **Authoring location**: *Select your preferred location*
-    - **Authoring pricing tier**: F0

-### Add your authoring key to the project

-You need to add your Language Understanding authoring key to your Bot Framewoork Composer project.

-1. In the Azure portal, go the resource page for your Language Understanding ***authoring*** resource and view the **Keys and Endpoint** page.
-Then copy one of the keys to the clipboard.
-2. Back in the Bot Framework Composer, in the **&#8285;** menu for the top-level **WeatherBot** bot, select **Project settings**.
-3. Paste your Language Understanding authoring key into the **LUIS *authoring* key** property (<u>not</u> the LUIS *endpoint* key!).
-4. Select the **LUIS region** where you created your Language Understanding service.
-5. Return to the **Design** page.

-### Test the natural language trigger

-Now you can test your bot using natural language.

-1. Restart your bot and test it in the emulator.
+Then, when prompted, click the **Cancel** button to cancel the request.
-2. Enter your name, and then *what are conditions like?* Then, when prompted, enter a valid U.S. zip code, such as 98004.
+2. After canceling, enter enter `Tell me about the weather` and when prompted, enter a valid U.S. zip code, such as `98004`.
 The bot will contact the service and should respond with a card indicating the weather conditions.
 3. When you have finished testing, close the emulator and stop the bot.

 ## More information